 Maisha was born in the heart of KIBERA

-There was something that worried Domitila Ayot.
-Day by day, she saw how in her town, Kibera, many women and adolescents became pregnant with little or no support, sometimes against their will and in conditions of extreme poverty .
-She was also alarmed by the number of clandestine abortions that many women were forced to perform due to the lack of resources to receive their children.
+Something was worrying Domitila Ayot: Day by day she witnessed how in her town, Kibera, many adult and adolescent women became pregnant with little to no support, sometimes even against their will, and in conditions of extreme poverty.

-Then "Mama Domitila" decided to start working to contribute with the little she could give.
-At home, she cut out papers with her phone number and pasted them in different places in Kibera, hoping that whoever was looking for a shoulder to lean on could turn to her.
-This is how the “Centro de Esperanza Edel Quinn” was born, dedicated to pregnancies in crisis and accompaniment of women.
+"Mama Domitila" decided to contribute with what little she had.
+She started cutting out papers with her phone number and posted them throughout Kibera, hoping that women in need of a shoulder to lean on could turn to her.
+This is how Edel Quinn Center was born, which was destinated to pregnancy crisis and accompaniment of women.

-Later, a group of 5 Chilean volunteers in a low-income hospital in Kenya came across this small but great local initiative, which had become a place of light and life for women involved in a very adverse environment.
-They were also very moved by the reality of thousands of African women who could not receive their children in a dignified manner.
-How to give them real accompaniment?
+In 2015, a small group of Chilean volunteers from a low-income hospital in Kenya came across this small, but great, local initiative; which had become a place of light and life for women involved in very adverse environments.
+They were also very moved by the reality of thousands of African women who could not welcome their children in a dignified way.
+They asked themselves, how can we give them real support?

-Maisha is legally constituted in Chile as a foundation and becomes a non-profit organization operating abroad.
+In 2017, Maisha was legally constituted in Chile as an organization, and became a non-profit organization with abroad - operations.

 Julián Álvarez - Fernanda Almarza - Sebastián Frías - Antonia Villablanca - Wenceslao Zegers

-The figure of CBO (Community Based Organisation) is adopted in Kenya, and new responsibilities are assumed in the field.
-Part of our team and board of directors travels to Kenya to inaugurate the new shelter for mothers in conjunction with the organization Africa Digna.
+The CBO position (Community Based Organization) was adopted in Kenya, and new responsibilities were assumed in field.
+Part of our team and board of directors traveled to Kenya to inaugurate the new mother-shelter, in conjunction with the organization África Digna.

-New challenges for the expansion of the foundation.
-The first pilot project of sexual and affective education in Chile is completed.
+New challenges were faced regarding the expansion of the organization: the first pilot project of sexual and affective education was completed in Chile.